Cultured Guru Logo

 Sourdough Graham Crackers Fermented Overnight

 I’ve always loved graham crackers.
 They were one of my all-time favorite sweet snacks as a kid, even though my mom didn’t buy them often.
-As an adult, I don’t buy them either because nothing beats homemade graham crackers!
+As an adult, I don’t buy them either because nothing beats homemade honey cinnamon sourdough graham crackers!
 Once you try homemade sourdough graham crackers, made with wholesome ingredients, they’re the only graham crackers you’ll want.

 The most popular store brands of graham crackers are made with enriched flours, canola oil, soybean oil, and artificial flavors.
 In contrast, my homemade graham crackers are made with butter from grass-fed cows, raw honey, organic whole-grain flour, and real cinnamon.
 And who needs artificial flavors when you can long ferment the dough overnight, developing the flavors most nutritiously?